In this Article

 - When to Stop Exercise in Pregnancy?

-Physical exercises during pregnancy, contrary to the myths and beliefs of being harmful, are in fact helpful for the mother’s health and increase the probability of a normal delivery.
+Physical exercises during pregnancy, contrary to the myths and beliefs of being harmful, are helpful for the mother’s health and increase the probability of a normal delivery.
 Performed in the right form and intensity, exercising during pregnancy is actually advisable.

-Exercise is essential and very helpful during pregnancy but a few vital instructions should be followed that can benefit both the mother and baby.
+Exercise is essential and very helpful during pregnancy, but a few vital instructions should be followed that can benefit both the mother and baby.

 - Drink Plenty of Water: This ensures that you stay hydrated.